 * All of your group will be present in the photos without anybody missing because “somebody needs to take them”.

-However, it’s worth mentioning that the perk is not cheap (around 70€ last time I checked) and it doesn’t really pay off if you go only to a few Meet & Greets.
+However, it’s worth mentioning that the perk is not cheap (around 70€ last time I checked), and it doesn’t really pay off if you go only to a few Meet & Greets.

 Hence, if you’re interested in this option, I suggest taking a mid-step: In each photo station, you can scan your park entrance ticket and receive a paper ticket with a barcode that’ll allow you to decide later if you’re interested in keeping the picture ( also don’t forget to try and take advantage of the photographer and ask him to take a photo with your own camera too).
-Collect the paper tickets at the various stations and at the end of the day go to a photo development station in one of the stores.
-There you can review the photos and decide if you want to keep them.
-If you do, you may choose a few that you like or alternatively, if you find the option suitable, purchase the PhotoPass+ on the spot and connect it to the barcodes you’ve collected.
+Collect the paper tickets at the various stations and go to a photo development station in one of the stores at the end of the day.
+You can review the photos and decide if you want to keep them then and there.
+If you do, you may choose a few that you like or, if you find the option suitable, purchase the PhotoPass+ on the spot and connect it to the barcodes you’ve collected.

-16. If you’re scared of doing rides that’re high on the adrenaline meter but still would like to lose your rollercoaster virginity, maybe you’ll consider trying out the “conquering of the highest mountain” method:

-at the beginning of your day,
+Are you scared of doing rides that’re high on the adrenaline meter but still would like to lose your rollercoaster “virginity”?
+Consider trying out the “Conquer the highest mountain” method: At the beginning of your day,

-go to one of the scariest rides in either of the park compounds and ride it.
+go to one of the rides you find to be the most intimidating and ride it.

-That’s what I did and knowing that I’ve already been through the scariest part of the day released me from the tension of waiting in line to the other rides and allowed me to enjoy a wider range of them.
+That’s what I did, and knowing that I’ve already been through the scariest part of the day released me from the tension of waiting in line for the other rides and allowed me to enjoy a broader range of them.

-I hope you found this post useful.
-For more information on traveling to Disneyland Paris please go and visit the first part of this guide.
+For more information on traveling to Disneyland Paris, please visit the first part of this guide.

-If you have any remarks, tips and/or questions, please feel free to leave a comment down below 😊
+If you have any remarks, tips, and/or questions, please feel free to leave a comment down below 😊